Skip to Main Content

 Commission-free stocks, options and ETFs

 You won’t have to worry about commissions eating into your investment returns, thanks to SoFi offering commission-free trading of stocks, options and ETFs.
 No-cost trading of stocks and ETFs has become the industry standard after leading brokers such as Charles Schwab and Fidelity cut commissions to zero in 2019.
 And SoFi recently added no-commission options trading, joining Webull and Robinhood in doing so.
-The addition of options trading moves SoFi another step closer to offering the full range of popular securities.
+The addition of options trading moves SoFi another step closer to offering the most popular securities at no cost.

 Historically, these pesky trading fees could have a big impact on the ultimate returns you earn over your investing life.
 Over long time periods, even small differences in the return you earn can have a major impact on the value of your investments due to the effects of compounding.
 So it’s great to see SoFi adding options to its stable of no-commission trading services.